1249993110/7DaysToDie-ServerKit/README.md

 Dedicated Server only.
 Required game version: V1.0

 ## 🎉 Features
-- Support online rendering of any map
+- Support online GPS map
 - Support viewing and modifying serverconfig.xml
 - You can switch the server on and off and automatically restart the server through the web panel
 - With a web console, you can view background information and execute commands in real time
 - Support viewing all players' online and offline information, including but not limited to all details of backpacks, belts, equipment or skills
-- Supports checking IP, unbanning and banning players, etc.
+- Supports unbanning and banning players, etc.
 - Supports teleportation function, supports custom teleportation commands for TP and sethome, etc.
 - Has a store and points system，
 - Provide many APIs for everyone to use